-ICE’s Research and Development Enabling is now open and ready for applications.
+ICE’s Research and Development Enabling is currently closed.

 The fund is managed by the Research, Development and Innovation panel.
 As well as applications that tackle problems in design or construction, the panel have also identified the specific challenge of resource scarcity and security which they are hoping to highlight.

 The R+D fund Challenge - Resource Security and Scarcity